Alnico Magnets & Custom Assemblies

 Alnico delivers impressive flux density at an economical price.
 It boasts the lowest reversible temperature coefficient of any standard commercial magnet material (0.02% per degree centigrade) allowing for excellent stability over a wide temperature range.
-Alnico is also inherently corrosion resistant.
+Alnico magnets are also inherently corrosion resistant.

 Arnold offers a full line of cast and sintered Alnico products, including: